Trump-Kim Summit Breaks Down Over Sanctions

 President Donald Trump said he walked out of his second summit with Kim Jong Un after the two leaders couldn’t agree on a deal to relieve North Korea of U.S. sanctions in exchange for Pyongyang giving up much of its nuclear weapons program.

-Trump said Kim had offered to dismantle North Korea’s main nuclear facility at Yongbyon, but “it wasn’t enough.”
+Trump said Kim “wanted the sanctions lifted in their entirety, and we couldn’t do that.”
+In exchange, the North Korean leader had offered to dismantle its main nuclear facility at Yongbyon.

+“It wasn’t enough,” the president said at a news conference after the summit collapsed.

-The president said the U.S. side presented Kim with evidence of additional secret nuclear sites, surprising the North Koreans.
+The U.S. presented Kim with evidence of additional secret nuclear sites, surprising the North Koreans, according to Trump.
 Secretary of State Michael Pompeo said that even without Yongbyon the country would still possess missiles, warheads and other elements of a nuclear program that were unacceptable to the U.S.

 Pompeo said the U.S. asked Kim “to do more.
 He was unprepared to do that.”